Techtonica/curriculum/deploying/deploying.md

 ### Lesson

-Work through the lasson materials above, and then move on to deploying your own site.

-Heroku is a cloud-based service you can use to put your site on the internet for people to interact with and for you showcasing your work.
+Heroku is a cloud-based service you can use to put your site on the internet for people to interact with.

+Learn about deployment by going through the [Techtonica Slides on Deploying](https://docs.google.com/presentation/d/1Enwhd9hl1fn1-afMXJ6xvkJm5SDJpHjfQoA7s2znHpw/edit?usp=sharing)

+Learn a little about Heroku by watching: [Video - What is Heroku](https://youtu.be/r5ZUQvl9BtE)

+Now we'll work on deploying your app to Heroku.

+Create a free Heroku account at https://signup.heroku.com/dc

+Download and install the Heroku CLI with `brew install heroku/brew/heroku`

 The apps that you made have two components:
 1. A static component -- the React App you created.
 These files are static and unchanging.
 2. A dynamic component -- The Express app you created.
 This is a webserver that is serving custom content depending on what the user does.